alheureux88/MySensors/README.md

 Personal repository of the different sensor and configuration I am currently using for my home automation.
 You can see how they are used in my `homeassistant` repository.

 ## How to use it
+1. Rename `MyCommon.h.sample` to `MyCommon.h`
-1. Edit the `MyCommon.h` to include the valid AES encryption key.
+2. Edit the `MyCommon.h` to include the valid AES encryption key.
-2. Run and upload `SecurityPersonalizer` before any other project.
+3. Run and upload `SecurityPersonalizer` before any other project.
-3. Choose which component to use and upload it :)
+4. Choose which component to use and upload it :)

 ## Component
 1. My current gateway is using a raspberry-pi over ethernet to the controller